2025 conclave: Daily summary

 On 22 April, members of the papal staff and household were asked to vacate their rooms at the Domus Sanctae Marthae following the death of Pope Francis in his suite on the second floor to allow for conclave preparations in that building to begin.
 The same day, the first of twelve general congregations were held.
 At the first congregation, the approximately sixty cardinals present listened to Kevin Farrell, the Cardinal Camerlengo, read the will and testament of Francis.
 The canonization of Carlo Acutis, originally scheduled to take place in Rome on 27 April, was suspended, and the cardinals confirmed the date for the papal funeral.
 This meeting also dealt with the logistics of the funeral.
 The attending cardinals took the oath of secrecy concerning their meetings.
 Despite the fact that general congregations are closed to non-cardinals, Sister Simona Brambilla, a religious sister and the first woman to head a Vatican department (the Dicastery for Institutes of Consecrated Life and Societies of Apostolic Life), was accidentally sent a standard email inviting her to participate.
-On 23 April, the Vatican Museums announced the closure of the Sistine Chapel beginning on 28 April, due to the needs of the conclave.
+On 23 April, the Vatican Museums announced the closure of the Sistine Chapel beginning on 28 April, owing to the needs of the conclave.
 At the second congregation, the program for the novendiales, or nine-day period of mourning for the deceased pope, was approved.
 Cardinal Norberto Rivera Carrera stated to the press that these discussions had been mostly procedural in nature, as many cardinals from around the world were still traveling.